culler/macher/README.rst

     script.

 append
-    $ macher [-options] append <data file path> <Mach-O file path>
+    $ macher [-options] append <Mach-O file path> <data file path> <output path>

-    Appends arbitrary data to the end of the Mach-O file and alters both the load command for the __LINKEDIT segment and the LC_SYMTAB load command, making the extra data become part of the string data block which appears at the end of the __LINKEDIT segment.
-The __LINKEDIT segment is the last segment in the file and is required to extend to the end of the file.
+    Creates a fat binary by adding a new slice containing arbitrary data at the end of a Mach-O file.
+The new slice is tagged for the "any" architecture and is guaranteed to be the last slice in the fat binary.

-    The main purpose of this command is to make it possible to produce a Zip self-extracting archive, by appending a Zip file to the end of a Mach-O binary file, without creating an invalid Mach-O binary file.
-Simply appending the Zip file without modifying the load commands corrupts the Mach-O structure by causing the __LINKEDIT segment not to extend to the end of the file as required.
+    The main purpose of this command is to make it possible to produce a Zip self-extracting archive without creating an invalid Mach-O binary file.
+Simply appending a Zip file to the end of a thin or fat binary corrupts the Mach-O structure by causing the __LINKEDIT segment of the last slice not to extend to the end of the file as required.

     After appending a Zip file, the :code:`zip -A` command should be used to adjust the offset tables within the Zip data.
+After doing this, the files in the zip archive can be exracted by calling :code:`unzip` as if the fat binary were an ordinary zip archive.

 add_rpath
     $ macher [-options] add_rpath <library search path> <Mach-O file path>